310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Chiaki %}
 What’s wrong, Nagumo!?
-Aren’t you always saying how you want to be a man among men!?
+Aren’t you always saying how you want to become a man among men!?

 Why would you want to be a delinquent…!?
 {% endbubble %}